 Drafting key recommendations to share with representatives of EU institutions and other key development stakeholders.

 The Policy Forum and Development has 75 members

 The members’ constituencies, networks, alliances and platforms cover 175 countries in Africa, Asia and the Pacific, Latin America and the Caribbean, the European Neighbourhood Region, and the European Union.

 The forum participants also include:

 - representatives of the European Commission, European Parliament, European External Action

 Service, European Economic and Social Committee, European Committee of the Regions, and

 the European Investment Bank

-“Partnerships are at the heart of the EU’s approach to development cooperation, and the Policy Forum on Development is a prime example of this.
+“Partnerships are at the heart of the EU’s approach to development cooperation, and the Policy Forum and Development is a prime example of this.
 The Forum brings together a wide range of partners and stakeholders to engage in dialogue, share best practice and learn from each other.
 This process is invaluable to our policy formulation and implementation, and I would like to thank you all for your involvement in this process.
 By engaging and working together, we can ensure we are all best-placed to tackle the global challenges we face.”